How Buying in Bulk Can Save You Money Right Now

 Warehouse stores — like Costco, Sam’s Club and BJ’s Wholesale — are likely the first places that come to mind when you think about buying in bulk.
 These types of stores typically require a membership to be able to shop.

-Membership costs at those three warehouse chains range from $45 to $120 annually.
-If you only shopped there once a month, you’d be paying an extra $3.75 to $10 each trip, but hopefully your savings would surpass that amount.
+Membership costs at those three warehouse chains range from $50 to $120 annually.
+If you shopped there only once a month, you’d be paying an extra $4.17 to $10 each trip, but hopefully your savings would surpass that amount.

 While warehouse stores have more options for bulk buying, don’t overlook the opportunities available at your regular grocery store.
 Look at the cost per unit of that family-size package of cookies or that economy-sized bottle of laundry detergent.
 Pay attention to merchandise located on the bottom or top shelves.
 Bulk packages aren’t always found where you normally look.

 If you prefer shopping online, Amazon and Boxed are good options for bulk buying.
-In order to save on these transactions, make sure your total is over the minimum threshold for free shipping.
+To save on these transactions, make sure your total is over the minimum threshold for free shipping.

 How to Avoid the Pitfalls of Buying in Bulk